 This policy addresses how Horsham College aims to prevent, address and respond to student bullying behaviour.
 Horsham College recognises that there are many other types of inappropriate student behaviours that do not meet the definition of bullying which are also unacceptable at our school.
-These other inappropriate behaviours will be managed in accordance with our Student Welfare, Wellbeing and Engagement Policy and Inclusion and Diversity policy.
+These other inappropriate behaviours will be managed in accordance with our Student Wellbeing and Engagement Policy, Child Safe Code of Conduct Policy and Inclusion and Diversity policy.